Fort Malden: 1812–1814: The War of 1812

 Throughout the War of 1812, the Detroit frontier had been considered "a distant and expendable outer branch" of the colony that the British were willing to sacrifice in order to protect Montreal and Quebec in Lower Canada, and Niagara and Kingston in Upper Canada.
 As such, strategic losses at York and Niagara during the spring of 1813 placed the fate of Upper Canada's western territory in jeopardy.
 Resources had been directed to the Niagara region, and with no chance of receiving significant reinforcements General Henry Proctor was forced to abandon Fort Malden in September 1813.
 Fort Malden was torched, and the fort's inhabitants fled, with American troops in pursuit.
 After engaging the Americans at the Battle of the Thames, General Proctor was eventually successful in his retreat to Niagara.

+Soldiers from the fort repelled the invaders at the River Canard.
+After Hull withdrew back to Fort Detroit in August, British Major General Isaac Brock and the Shawnee war leader Tecumseh met at Fort Amherstburg to plan the attack of Fort Detroit in the British Indian Department building next to the fort.
+Hull surrendered after a brief siege.
+The fort was the staging area for the British victory in January 1813 at the Battle of Frenchtown, and for the attacks on Fort Meigs and Fort Stevenson later that year.

+In September 1813, the British commander, Major General Henry Procter, ordered Fort Amherstburg destroyed and began a retreat east towards Burlington Heights.
+The retreat was the result of the British naval defeat at the Battle of Lake Erie, including the capture of the flagship, (built at the King's Naval Yard) which severed Procter's supply line.
+Procter's decision was also based on the fact that most of the fort's guns had been placed aboard the vessels of the British squadron and were lost during the engagement.
+Procter was subsequently defeated a few weeks later by forces led by Major General William Henry Harrison at the Battle of the Thames.

 1813–1815: American occupation

 After General Proctor abandoned and burned Fort Malden in the fall of 1813, American forces occupied the towns of Sandwich and Amherstburg, including the land that the fort had stood on.
 During this time, the territory was used to conduct supply raids into nearby Chatham-Kent and London, Upper Canada.
 The Americans also began reconstruction of Fort Malden near its original location.
 After the U.S. ratification of the Treaty of Ghent in February 1815 ended the war, the border between the United States and British North America was restored, returning the property of Amherstburg and Fort Malden to the British.
 The American army officially withdrew from Fort Malden on 1 July 1815.